Skip to main contentSkip to data table

 • Activity gate— windows with no 24h mint/burn activity or less than $50K absolute 24h flow are marked NR and excluded from gauge weighting

-• Ingestion safety— sync state advances only to the shared safe coverage frontier when some event definitions or block timestamps are incomplete
+• Ingestion safety— sync state advances only to the shared safe coverage frontier when some event definitions or block timestamps are incomplete; established coverage is marked lagging by cadence-derived block progress, or unknown when the current chain head is unavailable

 • Floor— denominator is floored at $1M to prevent noise in low-volume coins